rrwabina/CNN-Nodule-Classification/README.md

 Note: <code>SamuelNet</code> is not a published CNN model framework.
 This is a project as a partial requirement of the author in RADI605: Modern Machine Learning class.

 ## Summary
 The table below shows the summary of performance metrics of different CNN models, along with their number of parameters, testing accuracy, and F1-score for both labels.
+As seen in the table, **ModifiedSamuelNet** acquired the best performance metrics among the trained models.

-The VGG16** was not shown in notebook but was trained separately on Google Colab.
+Note: The VGG16** was not shown in notebook but was trained separately on Google Colab.

 | Model                 |  Parameters    | Testing Accuracy | F1-score (0)    | F1-score (1)    |
 |:---------------------:|----------------|------------------|-----------------|-----------------|